 First, collect information from students by creating a simple questionnaire using google forms or some other method that is built into your remote learning platform.
 These questionnaires are private (for your eyes only), so make sure students know this.
 And of course, if you want to share any responses, ask permission.

 Below are some suggestions, each aligned with topic categories, so it’s easier for you to find information later.
 For younger students, they can fill in the questionnaires with their parents or a carer.
 For older students, you might also want to include questions like: ‘What is your biggest distraction when you are doing schoolwork?’
 ‘Is there anything that stresses you out?
 How do you handle stress?’
 I have adapted the questions to make them more useful for home learning or in times of uncertainty.
 For example, you may want to include questions like, 'Where do you normally study or do homework?”
 Some students may find it difficult to find a quiet place away from others in their homes and this would be useful to know.
 Overall, though, keep it positive.
 These are also future conversation starters that you can use when students return.

 Teacher Time Saver: Here is an example of one I created.
-Feel free to make a copy and adapt.
+You can copy and paste the questions (or even request access so that you can copy mine and adapt).
 Obviously, check with your school policy and safeguarding guidelines for remote learning.